kacf/mender/Documentation/update-modules-v3-file-api.md

 Future possibilities
 ====================

-Her are described some things that have not been planned in detail, but that may be considered in the future.
+Here are described some things that have not been planned in detail, but that may be considered in the future.

 Verification command